dgaydukov/cert-aws/sa/files/sa.md

 Anti-pattern:
 * rapidly changing data (use EBS/EFS/RDS/DynamoDB)
 * immediate access (use S3)
 You can also use multipart upload to speed up upload by dividing large files into chunks.
-Just like s3 you can use REST API to work with glacier
+Just like s3 you can use REST API to work with glacier.
+Like for s3 use `InitiateMultipartUpload` to get `uploadId` and use `UploadMultipartPart` to upload parts and `CompleteMultipartUpload` to complete upload.
 You can set up s3 lifecycle, after which objects from s3 would be moved to glacier (but to view/restore them you should use s3 console, cause there is no explicit vault for them in glacier, if you go to glacier console you see nothing)
 You can retrieve up to 5% of your average monthly storage for free each month (rated daily), above this you are charged additional fee
 Glacier Select - ability to run sql query directly in archive without prior retrieving of full archive.
 So now you can find only what you need instead of restoring full archive.